-For the multivariate simulations, we evaluated the validity of inferences drawn upon the functional components $\mu^{(p)}(t), \phi_k^{(p)}(t)$ for $p = 1,\ldots, P$ and $k = 1,\ldots, K$ by assessing the coverage of point-wise 95\% credible intervals over simulation replicates.
-Coverage was estimated using the same procedure for assessing coverage of the latent smooth functions $Y_{i, {\rm true}}^((p))(t)$ (Section~\ref{sec:simulation}), now aggregating just over time points $t$ and simulations $b$.
+We evaluated the validity of inferences drawn upon the functional components $\mu^{(p)}(t), \phi_k^{(p)}(t)$ for $p = 1,\ldots, P$ and $k = 1,\ldots, K$ by assessing the coverage of pointwise 95\% credible intervals over simulation replicates.
+Coverage was estimated using the same procedure for assessing coverage of the latent smooth functions $Y_{i, {\rm true}}^{(p)}(t)$ (Section~\ref{sec:MSFAST_sim}), now aggregating just over time points $t$ and simulations $b$.
 As none of the comparator methods were able to perform uncertainty quantification for these functional model components, we treated this evaluation as a pure validation of the inferences drawn by MSFAST.
 Notably, the mFPCA method has an option to estimate FPC confidence intervals via bootstrap, but we were unable to use this option in testing due to errors which were traced to the PACE package.
 The resulting distributions, with corresponding means marked using horizontal lines, can be found in the ridge plot of Supplemental Figure~\ref{supp_fig:Multi_Func_Cov}.

-From supplemental Figure~\ref{supp_fig:Multi_Func_Cov}, we find that MSFAST produces near nominal mean coverage for basically all functional components in both signal strength scenarios.
+From Supplemental Figure~\ref{supp_fig:Multi_Func_Cov}, we find that MSFAST produces near nominal mean coverage for basically all functional components in both data density scenarios.
 Further, these coverage distributions were rather tight, limiting poor coverage in the worse-case simulations.

-We also performed a second set of simulations aimed at assessing computational efficiency, mirroring the timing simulation in Section~\ref{sec:simulation} but setting the number of unique observation time points to just $M = 500$.
+We also performed a second set of simulations aimed at assessing computational efficiency, mirroring the timing simulation in Section~\ref{sec:MSFAST_sim} but setting the number of unique observation time points to just $M = 500$.
 This smaller pool of unique observation times should become saturated well before the number of participants reaches $I = 1000$, demonstrating whether mFPCA and mFACEs have the anticipated sub-linear scaling in $I$.
 The resulting visualization can be found in Supplemental Figure~\ref{supp_fig:Timing}

 From Supplemental Figure~\ref{supp_fig:Timing}, it is clear that mFPCA indeed demonstrates the expected sub-linear scaling.
 However, mFACEs actually remains linear over this domain.
 This could be a result of the adjusted prediction procedure (performing predictions one subject at a time) required to ensure that mFACEs does not exhaust available memory.
 In the absence of performing predictions of the latent trajectories, the expected behavior would likely occur as it did for mFPCA, but more testing is required.